Goldielockz30/tech201_virtualisation/README.md

 # Vagrant

 - Install vagrant
-when its installed check the version in git bash terminal
+when its installed check the version in git bash terminal using
-$ vagrant --version
+ --version
 - This is what you should see
 ```
 Vagrant 2.3.4